After a season of harsh words, may we find new ones to heal

 David Aggio drove into a California intersection in the middle of the day in March 2014.
 Another driver, Rodolfo Alberto Contreras, ran the red light traveling at close to 80 mph, lost control, crossed the center divider, and struck Aggio's oncoming Ford Explorer.
 Aggio died instantly, according to channel 23 in Bakersfield.

 This year, a jury convicted Contreras of "second degree murder, gross vehicular manslaughter while impaired by marijuana, and DUI by marijuana causing injury.
-In the almost six years that the District Attorney has had a/p>/a>... [continue]
+In the almost six years that the District Attorney has had a DUI-focused specialized unit, this is the first conviction for murder by someone impaired... [continue]

 Ninety years to make a life